 The Education Sector in the UAE

 It's widely accepted that businesses in competitive industries have to work hard not only to win new customers but also retain them.
 For over a decade, private schools in the UAE were fortunate enough to be in a position where demand for school places were often higher than actual availability.
 Whilst the governing bodies introduced new regulations and grading systems designed to maintain and increase teaching standards, items such as schools fees and payment terms, despite regulation, were often dictated by market conditions where parents had to swallow increasing school fees on an annual basis or risk the threat of their children not being placed in desirable schools.
-But things are changing fast.
+But things began changing fast.

 Let’s look at this in a logical way.

-An increase of supply within the education sector means that parents now have a wider choice of schools to potentially choose from.
-A direct consequence of this is that the amount of time that parents will need to spend researching the options available and understanding the right personal fit.
-Having spoken to a number of parents in an informal research study, the following considerations were highlighted by them when deciding on a school:
+An increase in supply within the education sector as mentioned above means that parents are now faced with a wider choice of schools to potentially choose from.
+They also need to consider fees, especially during COVID-19.
+A direct consequence of all of this is the amount of time that parents will need to spend researching the options that are available to them and understanding the right personal and financial fit.

-- The Curriculum on offer
+- The curriculum on offer

-- Reputation of the school
+- The reputation of the school

-- Payment Terms
+- Payment terms

 - Location of the school

-- The Principal and leadership team
+- The principal and leadership team

 - Cultural fit